Cardinal-Cryptography/psp22-example/contracts/README.md

 ## Instructions

-1. Run local aleph network (easeies is to check out the `aleph-node` repository and run `./scripts/run_nodes.sh` in the root folder).
+1. Run local aleph network (easiest is to check out the `aleph-node` repository and run `./scripts/run_nodes.sh` in the root folder).
 2. Execute `./setup.sh` script.
 3. If successful - contract address is printed to the console and stored in `addresses.json` file.